kaischwanke/fetch-assessment/README.md

 The models for this project have been auto-generated using `oapi-codegen`.
 It can be regenerated from the spec using `tools.go`
 The codebase is divided into separate packages, and unit tests are available for nearly all of them.

+I have defined a single function for each points rule.
+Is allows easy testing and debugging.
+It also makes it easier to add new rules to the logic, or remove exising rules.

 ---

 ### Performance Considerations